 4. Inspect the Car or Hire a Third-Party Inspection

-Even if you can’t visit the seller in person, always arrange a pre-purchase inspection.
-Many companies provide independent inspectors who will visit the seller, assess the car’s condition, and send you a detailed report with photos or videos.
+If you cannot visit the seller to inspect the vehicle in person or are not mechanically inclined, you can arrange a pre-purchase inspection.
+Many companies provide independent inspectors who will visit the seller, assess the car's condition, and send you a detailed report with photos or videos.

 5. Understand State Laws and Taxes

-Each state has its own rules for car sales, emissions standards, and taxes.
+States vary widely in their rules for car sales, vehicle titling, emissions standards, and taxes.
 Make sure you understand:

 • Temporary registration and transit permits